Hazebyte/CrateReloaded/docs/config/crate.md

 ###### How does the chance system work?

-The chance system is based off weights.
+The chance system is based on weights.
 While the config states that it is a chance, this is misleading and actually represents a weight.
-Explanation is through an example.
+The explanation is through an example.

 > For this example, we choose convenient numbers where the summation adds up to 100.
 > The total does not have to add up to 100.